microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 ## Cobalt Enterprise Integration - Overview

+Completion of the steps from this document results in an Azure Devops Repo initialized with carefully selected Cobalt Infrastructure as code templates along with a CI/CD pipeline ready for multi-stage deployments.

-This section provides Cobalt users instructions for initializing and integrating Cobalt into their existing AzureDevops organization using an Azure subscription.
+This document provides Cobalt users instructions for initializing and integrating Cobalt into their existing AzureDevops organization using an Azure subscription.
+These steps assume some basic familiarity with the Azure DevOps portal and a desire to automate the creation of infrastructure.
+For more information on Cobalt, visit the following link: [READ ME](./README.md)

 ### Prerequisites